SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room-5-week-7/HACKATHON-PLAN.md

 MVP Plan:

-1. Create a plan
+1. Create a plan ✅
-2. Study Loz's API documentation and work out how to use it
+2. Study Loz's API documentation and work out how to use it ✅
 3. Break down the new component for mobile view first
 4. Plan each section of the build
+    - Make folder called Trusted
+    - Make jsx and css files within folder
 5. Follow plan to build the mobile version
 6. Test as we go
 7. Implement the API once the code for the mobile site is working